Skip to Main Content

 State of the Art Foods Laboratory

-Students in the Nutrition and Dietetics courses are learning to master equipment rivaling what they will later encounter in hospital kitchens and product development laboratories.
-A newly renovated, state-of-the-art commercial foods laboratory opened in January 2020.
+Students in Nutrition and Dietetics courses are learning to master equipment rivaling what they will later encounter in hospital kitchens and product development laboratories.
+A newly renovated, state-of-the-art commercial foods laboratory is available on the Pocatello campus.

 Students reviewing the day's Foods Lab assignment